mlfarinha/leida-matlab/README.md

 ## Installation of LEiDA Toolbox

 Start by creating a new folder where all the LEiDA code and analyses will be saved.
-Then to install the LEiDA Toolbox unzip the folder LEiDA_Functions to the created folder and add that folder (with all its functions) to your Matlab path.
-In your Matlab command terminal type the following:
+Then to install the LEiDA Toolbox, simply unzip the folder downloaded from [this github repository](https://github.com/PSYCHOMARK/leida-matlab.git).

-`addpath(genpath('my_LEiDA_directory\LEiDA_Functions'))`

-If you would like to save the LEiDA_Functions folder to your Matlab path for later use:

-1. click *HOME* in your Matlab dashboard;
-2. click *Set Path*;
-3. click *Save* (making sure you see the directory my_LEiDA_directory\LEiDA_Functions in your Matlab search path pop-up window);
-4. click *Close*;

 > Note that the LEiDA Toolbox requires the Statistics and Machine Learning Matlab Toolbox.